Browsing 260 - 270 results of 376 programs for program format - Expedition

+Scientists at Palmer Research Station in Antarctica talk about their research: How is the rich marine ecosystem just offshore responding to melting sea ice and global climate change?
+Live program from Side, Turkey Images from the Total Solar Eclipse that took place on March 28-29, 2006.
 Meet the scientists and engineers at work on the South Pole's Ice Cube Telescope.
 This telescope will be the largest in the world and is designed to capture the movement of neutrinos, the smallest of all subatomic particles.
 Learn about the various projects and teams of people working on the South Pole Telescope.
 Join us in conversation with David Ainley and other researchers, as they wrap up there field season at the Adelie penguin breeding colonies in Antarctica’s Ross Sea.
 Today we wrap up our conversations with the ANDRILL scientists (including project leader Dave Harwood) and hear about what lies ahead for the project.
 What have scientists learned from the South Pole Telescope so far, and what work needs to be done this year as the scientists fine-tune this amazing new piece of technology?
 Watch ANDRILL scientists examine a sediment core, find out about new developments, and discover ancient diatoms (single-celled marine organisms).
 How do ANDRILL scientists drill and retrieve sediment cores from under the ice and sea, and why do they do it?
 Join us for an overview of the ANDRILL (ANtarctic geological DRILLing) Project, a multinational collaboration among 200-plus scientists, students, and educators from five nations, to recover sediment cores (layered sections of earth) from under the Antarctic ice and seas.
-Pulling food to prepare for four weeks at the West Antarctic Ice Sheet camp.
-A video portrait of Barrow, Alaska, the northernmost settlement in the United States.